mprajapati180699/GST_django/README.md

 Once the server is running, you can access the application in your browser at `http://127.0.0.1:8000/`.
 Log in with the superuser credentials you created and start managing customers, products, and invoices.

-## Contributing

-Contributions are welcome!
-If you find any bugs or have suggestions for improvements, feel free to open an issue or submit a pull request.

-### Steps to Contribute:

-1. Fork the repository.
-2. Create a new branch for your feature or bugfix.
-3. Make your changes.
-4. Submit a pull request.

 ## Contact